Arseny15/Car-Shop-Project/README.md

 *For car sellers*:

-- Cars for sale ((by car brand name, color,car year, km used)
+- Cars for sale (by car brand name, price, color, car year, km used)
 - Remove their posts.

 *For basic users*:

 - Find a car by car brand
+- Find a car by price
 - Find a car by color
 - Find a car by car year
-- Sort the result in terms of kilometers
+- Sort the result in terms of km
 - Check all options avaliable